elbywan/hyperactiv/src/react/README.md

         // Defaults to 'cache-first'.
         policy,
         // The hyperactiv store.
-        // If omitted, will check if a parent context exposes a store. store,
+        // If omitted, will check if a parent context provides a store. store,
         // Normalize options, see https://github.com/elbywan/normaliz for more details.
         // If omitted, an empty schema will be used.